Vol. 04

 What motivated the development team amidst the mounting problems?
 It was the belief that "One day, electronic materials will become Fujikura's core business!"

-Fujikura's first order for FPCs was from a major camera manufacturer.
-It was an FPC to be built into a printer head.
-First, they received the design drawings, and after much trial and error, they completed a prototype.
-However, it was something that astonished the client's engineers.
+Fujikura's first order for an FPC came from a major camera manufacturer.
+It was an FPC to be incorporated into a printer head.
+First, they received the design drawings and completed a prototype through trial and error.
+However, it astonished the client's engineers.
 They delivered a prototype that was completely different from the client's design.
-It was a huge misunderstanding, they delivered a "single-sided fine FPC" when the client requested a "double-sided exposed FPC."
-They started from such a level that they couldn't even read the design drawings.
-In the subsequent prototyping approach, there were many legendary episodes of failure.
-What motivated the development team during those days of mounting problems?
-It was the belief that "One day, electronic materials will become Fujikura's core business!"
+This was a huge misunderstanding: they delivered a "single-sided fine FPC" when the client requested a "double-sided exposed FPC."
+They couldn't even read the design drawings...
+They started from such a low level.
+Subsequent prototyping approaches would also see numerous legendary failures.
+What motivated the development team amidst the days of mounting problems?
+It was the belief that "electronic materials will one day become Fujikura's core business!"

 The FPC project was based in a corner of the Sakura factory, and although the working environment was not ideal, the project steadily achieved technological results.
 However, it continued to struggle in terms of profitability.
 For every 100 million yen in sales, the company was in the red by the same amount.
 With low yields and rising costs, the vicious cycle gradually led to growing criticism within the company.
 The group was ridiculed as the "Flutter-Flutter-Flutter Club," a play on the name FPC.